 Agencies start budget development early in even-numbered years to develop their agency request budget.
 The budget starts with the cost of maintaining existing programs, then adds, removes, or adjusts the budget with what are called packages.
 The agency request budget lays out finances and policies for consideration by the Governor.

-The Governor and his Chief Financial Office review the budget request and use the Governor’s priorities, budget policies, and current law to make budget decisions, revising what the agency requested.
+The Governor and their Chief Financial Office review the budget request and use the Governor’s priorities, budget policies, and current law to make budget decisions, revising what the agency requested.
 The Governor’s Budget gets presented to the Legislature for consideration.

 Legislatively Adopted Budget